cloudgear-io/azure-accessplatform-windows-gpu/README.md

 * On using default options of the template, **D:\opendtect empty folder would be available as OpendTect Installation location for manual install**.
  * D: Drive of the NV is a NVMe SSD over PCIe interface and hence usage of the drive is preferred for software.
 * Post-installation of ALL features of OpendTect Pro and successfully in D:\OpendTect, **ONLY** zip file survey option should be chosen via OpendTect startup and **the zip file for Netherlands North F3 Data should be downloaded directly from VM browser from [here](https://tdcm16sg112leo8193ls102.blob.core.windows.net/tdcm16sg112leo8193ls102/opendTect/F3_Demo_2016_training_v6.zip).
 It should be downloaded manually from browser in the NV prior to OpendTect manual installation.**

+#### MSFT OSCC
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+#### Credits
+* The NVIDIA GRID 4.1 (369.71) with "Azure" Driver silent install works with certificate force trust - Thanks to [Mathieu Rietman](https://github.com/MathieuRietman)'s [commit on fork for the -f option](https://github.com/MathieuRietman/azure-accessplatform-windows-gpu/commit/a6bc42bc6936a75200f4d968d31ae0de00fe4e97).

+* The NVFBC stop start with time lag aka [Driver Kick snippet](https://github.com/Azure/azure-accessplatform-windows-gpu/blob/7584b0b962c2e0d21501685589e05240d2ee2448/CustomScripts/nVIDIAdTeradiciLeostreamAgents.ps1#L161-L181) uses [the snippet](https://github.com/teradici/azure-accessplatform-windows-gpu/blob/74df452f8f3275e62b991a39b67000af7aaecf15/CustomScripts/nVIDIAdTeradiciLeostreamAgents.ps1#L138-L159) as per [specific commit in Teradici Branch on fork of master](https://github.com/teradici/azure-accessplatform-windows-gpu/commit/74df452f8f3275e62b991a39b67000af7aaecf15) by [Peter Longhurst](https://github.com/peterlonghurst).

+* Dynamic Disk Selection with take function is as per the [Azure quickstart template](https://github.com/Azure/azure-quickstart-templates/tree/master/201-vm-dynamic-data-disks-selection)

+#### Reporting bugs

+Please report bugs  by opening an issue in the [GitHub Issue Tracker](https://github.com/Azure/azure-accessplatform-windows-gpu/issues)

+#### Patches and pull requests

+Patches can be submitted as GitHub pull requests.
+If using GitHub please make sure your branch applies to the current master as a 'fast forward' merge (i.e. without creating a merge commit).
+Use the `git rebase` command to update your branch to the current master if necessary.